JohnTerragnoli/ECE383_Lab03/README.md

 }
 ```

 When I did this, nothing showed up on the screen.
 I decided to run one of my first tries at this project again.
 When I did, at least a grid showed up on the screen from the FPGA.
 Plus, the triggers moved back and forth.
 I wanted to figure out the difference between these two projects, why one could put something on the screen and the other could not.
+First, I made sure that all of the files in the old project were present in the new one.
+This was the case.
+Then, in the new project, I decided to check what was going into the modules which ultimately produce the image on the screen.
+Something there has to be different.

+As I was comparing the new project I just created to the old one I abandoned, I noticed that the instantiation for my old project was not complete.
+The Rbus_out and Lbus_out signals were not hooked up to the instantiation.
+This made sense as to why the values for Rbus_out and Lbus_out were always showing up as zero then.
+I decided to generate the bitstream for this old project after making the change to the instantiation.
+Little did I know, that when I uploaded these changes to the FPGA, a little yellow showed up on the screen as I plugged in my audio jack.
+I tried a signal, but nothing showed up.
+I made the signal much louder, and then I saw that the upper half of the signal was in fact there.
+The trigger appeared to be working, however, the signal seemed to be shifted much lower on the screen.
+After noticing this, however, I just decided to stick with this old project I made.

+**Fixing the Shift:**  I figured that this was probably caused by the trigger shift used in Lab02 to get the signal to set right.
+If I changed this everything would probably go back to normal.